danielrdehaan/ReaMOD_Development/README.md

-# ReaMOD Plugin for REAPER
+# ReaMOD Extension for REAPER

-ReaMOD is a plugin for [REAPER](https://www.reaper.fm/), a digital audio workstation, that integrates FMOD Studio projects into REAPER.
+ReaMOD is an extension for [REAPER](https://www.reaper.fm/), a digital audio workstation, that integrates FMOD Studio projects into REAPER.
 It allows users to trigger FMOD events and snapshots directly within REAPER, providing a seamless workflow for game audio development and other interactive audio applications.

 A little out of date (I will record a new one ASAP) but here is a [video](https://youtu.be/Ba8OaWds1cA?si=spkIjTHCcWLAjVsR) showing the basic workflow/concepts of ReaMOD.